UPDATED: AUGUST 07, 2023 | 3 MIN READ

 Iowa SR-22 and FR-44 policies

 SR-22 is the certificate some high-risk drivers need to get from their insurance company to show they have coverage.
 Your insurance company files your SR-22 certification with the state on your behalf.
-Failing to file an SR-22 can result in your vehicle registration or license being suspended and fees.
+Failing to file an SR-22 can result in suspension of your vehicle registration or license and fees.